THE NERVE! Michelle Obama Responds To John Lewis SKIPPING Out On Inauguration | John Hawkins' Right Wing News

 - Comment Now 0

 For those who are not familiar with who John Lewis is, here is a quick update.
-JOhn Lewis is a Georgia politician with a rich history in the civil rights movement.
+John Lewis is a Georgia politician with a rich history in the civil rights movement.
 He was the youngest of the “Big Six” leaders of the movement.
 He helped organize the march on Washington.
-Personally marched and worked next to Martin Luther King Jr. and advocated the non-violent effort to end segregation and racism.
+He personally marched and worked next to Martin Luther King Jr. and advocated the non-violent effort to end segregation and racism.

 According to ABC News: